The History of the Global Autoimmune Institute

 Dr. Walter Boek would go on to work for the Health Information Foundation, seeking to develop effective communication among American physicians.
 In addition, both Drs.
 Boek served as full time and visiting professors at various colleges and universities.
 They will long be remembered for their warm and caring devotion to their students.

-Sandy and the other members of the Board saw autoimmune diseases and associated neurological disorders as representative of a serious public health problem.
+Autoimmune diseases and associated neurological disorders were seen by Sandy and the Board as representative of a serious public health problem.
 A growing number of people in an often medically underserved population were continuing to be affected, requiring increased education, scientific research, and general public awareness.

 The Board therefore concluded that the resources of the organization would best be dedicated to improving the lives of those suffering from autoimmune diseases and neurological disorders.
 Due in large part to Sandy’s knowledge, drive, experience, and community ties, she was in a unique position to make a significant difference.
 The assets of the organization were marshaled, and The Global Autoimmune Institute was born.